Table of Contents

 The Choices for Independence Waiver, previously called the Elderly and Chronically Ill Waiver, provides services for those who require a nursing home level of care.
 Supports may be received in a variety of settings, including the individual’s home, a residential care home, an adult foster care home, or an assisted living facility.
 A number of supports are provided via this waiver, including assistive technology, home health services, specialized durable medical equipment, meal delivery, home and vehicle modifications, and adult day care.
 This waiver allows for self-direction, allowing individuals to choose their own providers for care services.

 In order for seniors to be eligible for Medicaid in New Hampshire, there are both income and asset restrictions.
-As of 2017, an individual’s income must not be greater than $591 / month.
+As of 2018, an individual’s income must not be greater than $591 / month.
 However, New Hampshire allows applicants to “spend down” their income, therefore, qualifying for Medicaid.
-For instance, after an applicant’s medical expenses are paid, if their remaining income is under $591 / month, they will qualify for services under Medicaid, as far as income is concerned.
-Furthermore, Supplemental Security Income or SSI is not counted as income, so the effective income limits is $1,326 ($591 + $735 in SSI).
+For instance, after an applicant’s medical expenses are paid, if their remaining income is at / or under $591 / month, they will qualify for services under Medicaid, as far as income is concerned.
+(This is often called the medically needy pathway or a “Spend Down” program).
+Furthermore, Supplemental Security Income or SSI is not counted as income, so the effective income limits is $1,341 ($591 + $750 in SSI).

 Unfortunately, New Hampshire does not have any non-Medicaid state programs offering assistance with elderly care.
 However, the following two programs may free up income that could in turn be used to pay for senior care.